-The event will be flown by two competitors at the same time on parallel courses.
+The event will be flown by one helicopter at a time.
 The event requires precise flying with a load (fender) and rope lengths in a sequence of 4, 6 and 8 metres, and a flying time of 60 seconds.
 The direction of flight through each entrance gate is made public by the Event Director at the general briefing.

-5.3.1 General requirements:
+5.3.1 General requirements